akalongman/laravel-multilang/README.md

     composer require longman/laravel-multilang

-After updating composer, add the MultiLangServiceProvider to the providers array in config/app.php
+In Laravel 5.5 the service provider will automatically get registered.
+In older versions of the framework just add the service provider in `config/app.php` file:

 ```php
 Longman\LaravelMultiLang\MultiLangServiceProvider::class,
 ```

-And add facade to the alias array in config/app.php
+Also you can add facade to the alias array in the `config/app.php`
 ```php
 'MultiLang' => Longman\LaravelMultiLang\Facades\MultiLang::class,
 ```